Henri Richard: Playing career

 Henri Richard began his professional career playing on the same team as his older, more famous brother; and comparisons between himself and his brother were easy to make.
 He was nicknamed "Pocket Rocket" while still a junior in reference to his brother's nickname "Rocket Richard," as well as the fact that Henri Richard was shorter than his brother.

 The two Richard brothers' style of play was quite different.
 Maurice Richard was famous for driving at the net with brute force; however, Henri Richard preferred tactical playmaking and outthinking the opponent.
 Maurice shot left; Henri shot right.
-Maurice was a goalscorer who was the first to score 50 goals in 50 games, and led the league in goals on five occasions; Henri led the league in assists twice, in 1957–58 and in 1962–63.
+Maurice was a prodigious goal-scorer, the first to score 50 goals in 50 games, and led the league in goals on five occasions.
+Henri led the league in assists twice, in 1957–58 and in 1962–63.
 Maurice was strong; Henri was fast.
 However, they had one thing in common: both were willing to be physical on the ice.

 Initially, Montreal Canadiens coach Toe Blake kept the two Richard brothers apart on the ice, fearing that his star Maurice Richard would give up goalscoring opportunities to his younger brother.
 However, one game against Chicago a couple of injuries forced Blake to play the Richard brothers together, and Henri assisted Maurice on a goal in the third period, and from then on he played the brothers together on a line with hall-of-famer Dickie Moore.
 Initially, Maurice would watch out for his brother, and go after anyone who pushed his younger brother around; but after Henri won a fight while Maurice was stuck in the penalty box, Maurice realized that his brother could take care of himself, and stopped looking out for him.
 Toe Blake later said that playing with Henri forced Maurice to become a better player, and helped prolong Maurice's career.
 Later in 1958, when Maurice Richard was injured, Toe Blake moved Marcel Bonin to the line to take Maurice's place, and Henri Richard's line continued to produce goals, showing the world that Maurice Richard was not simply carrying his little brother.